Salvinha-vlc/Happiness-index-and-politics-project/README.md

 ## Project Description

-Topic: Politics and national hapiness

-We are trying to find relevant datasets to analyse on a time relevant and socially relevant topic that affects countries in europe at the current time (See hypothesis and question below).
+We are trying to explore relationships between happiness of a nation in a macro scale and the ideology of the political parties voted in the elections.
+In particular, how that happiness relates to the presence or support of extremists parties.

 <a name="hypotheses-/-questions"></a>